Depression? Anxiety? Low sex drive? Thyroid treatments could help

 Did you know that an estimated 59 million Americans currently suffer from a thyroid problem?
 Yes, that includes those of you from Salt Lake City, Utah, too!
 More than that, some 30 million of those that have one go about their daily lives undiagnosed.
 The numbers are staggering.

-Thyroid problems affect both men and women, though women are said to be up to 10 times as likely as men to suffer a low thyroid problem.
+Doctors suggest thyroid problems affect both men and women, though women are said to be up to 10 times as likely as men to suffer a low thyroid problem.
 Those odds also increase by as much as 30% if you’re over the age of 35.

 If left undiagnosed, low thyroid problems can dramatically increase your risk of obesity, heart disease, depression, anxiety, hair loss, low sex drive and even infertility.
 And that’s just naming a few!

 This is why it’s vital that you come in for a test and consultation with the specialist thyroid doctors at Genesys Medical Institute so that you can avoid future health problems and arrange a natural hormone treatment that will provide much-needed relief and leave you feeling like yourself again.

 What is the thyroid?